Philodendron ilsemanii Variegata Care Indoors, Propagation and Growing Problems

 Allow the new plants to be well established before transfering the pots to their permanent position after which you can begin routine.

-Philodendron ilsemanii Variegata
+Philodendron ilsemanii Variegata, Mottled Ilsemanii

 Philodendron ilsemanii Variegata Problems

 The main problems in Philodendron ilsemanii Variegata include loss of variegation, yellow leaves, dropping leaves, brown leaf tips and edges, rotting, pests and diseases among others.
-Continue reading for more on these problems and how to fix them.
+Keep reading for more on these problems and how to fix them.

 Diseases

-Isolate the affected plant to prevent spread to the rest of the houseplants and spray it with a fungicidal solution.
+Philodendron ilsemanii Variegata is prone to powdery mildew and leaf spot disease which are enhanced by overwet conditions coupled with poor air circulation.
+Isolate the affected plant to prevent spread to the rest of the plants and spray it with a fungicidal solution.
 Ensure to cover the entire plant; the leaves and the stems.

 To prevent future infestation, avoid wetting the foliage and water from the bottom instead.
 Also ensure that there is good air circulation for the plant.